Mappo23/DL-DiReCT-v8/README.md

 DL+DiReCT combines a deep learning-based neuroanatomy segmentation and cortex parcellation with a diffeomorphic registration technique to measure cortical thickness from T1w MRI.

 This repo is a copy of the [original](https://github.com/SCAN-NRAD/DL-DiReCT) and serves as a demo for the new retrained version of the model (i.e. **v8**).
-With this (retrained) version the model gain lesion awareness and hypointensities regions segmentation.
+With this retrained version, the model gains the ability to be aware of lesions and to segment related hypointensity regions.

 In ```/pat_test_data``` folder we include few patient data examples in order to test model.